This article was previously published under Q304408

 Steps to Create a Sample Scenario

-To demonstrate how this solution works, you will have to have the
+To demonstrate how this solution works, you will have to have the following:

-database will contain the code that checks for the existence of the file at a set interval, and then warns the user.
+A split database design with the tables in a back-end database file and links to that table in the front-end database.
+The front-end database will contain the code that checks for the existence of the file at a set interval, and then warns the user.

 Creating the folder for the sample application